Role of HSE in Civil contingencies and cross-government emergency planning work

 Appendix 3 - Civil Contingencies and cross- government emergency planning

 HSE works with a number of lead government departments in planning for emergencies.

 The National Security Council (NSC) is the main forum for collective discussion of the Government’s objectives for national security and about how best to deliver them.

 The ministerial forum for discussion and approval is the National Security Council (Threats, Hazards, Resilience and Contingencies) Committee or NSC (THRC).
 HSE is represented on NSC (THRC) (R) (O) for officials.

 Civil Contingencies Secretariat (CCS)

 The Civil Contingencies Secretariat sits within the Cabinet Office at the heart of central government.
 It works in partnership with Lead Government Departments (LGDs), and key stakeholders to enhance the UK's ability to prepare for, respond to and recover from emergencies.
 These organisations are engaged in the policy making process, and represent a range of interests at all levels, who take lead responsibility for planning in relation to their own functions and responsibilities, with the Cabinet Office providing co-ordination.

 The Government maintains dedicated crisis management facilities (COBR) and supporting arrangements to manage the government response.

-The Prime Minister or Minister for the lead government department will normally chair meetings involving ministers and officials from relevant departments, as appropriate.
-Key external stakeholders (e.g. the Association of Chief Police Officers - ACPO) may be invited to attend depending on the nature of the emergency.
+The Prime Minister or Minister for the Lead Government Department (LGD) will normally chair meetings involving ministers and officials from relevant departments, as appropriate.
+Key external stakeholders (e.g. the National Police Chiefs’ Council - NPCC) ) may be invited to attend depending on the nature of the emergency.
 Meetings will cover all the strategic aspects of the response and recovery effort.
 Officials in COBR will identify options and propose advice on the issues on which Ministers will need to focus.